loader image

 Education

-LLM in Human Rights and Humanitarian Law, American University Washington College of Law, 2022
+• LLM in Human Rights and Humanitarian Law from American Univerisity Washington College of Law, 2022

 Juan Manuel has worked for 5 years in Immigration Law.
 He joined YLO in 2022 as a paralegal and became a licensed attorney after passing the New York Bar.
 He has worked on removal defense cases, appeals with the BIA and petitions with USCIS.
 Before he joined the firm, Juan Manuel worked at a law firm in Orlando, Florida, where he focused his practice on TPS and asylum applications.